Empowering Women Leaders at NextRoll

 How NextRoll’s Women in Leadership Program Benefits Rollers

 It’s not news that the tech industry and global workforce haven’t historically been the most inclusive for women and underrepresented groups.
 A lot of progress has been made, as women now make up 47% of the U.S. workforce.
 Yet, globally women hold just 24% of senior leadership positions.

-Considering these statistics, our Learning & Development, in partnership with our Diversity, Equity, and Inclusion team, identified ways to empower and educate women Rollers, so they feel prepared for leadership roles within the company and out in the tech industry.
+Considering these statistics, our Learning & Development team, in partnership with our Diversity, Equity, and Inclusion team, identified ways to empower and educate women Rollers so they feel prepared for leadership roles within the company and out in the tech industry.

 One major initiative that supports this endeavor is NextRoll’s Women in Leadership (WIL) program in the U.S., also known as Women In Tech in the EMEA region.
 We launched the six-month program in 2016 and have since hosted six cohorts.
 Last year 20 women graduated from the program after gaining critical leadership skills while building their professional networks.
 Since its inception in 2016, our percentage of women in management has grown from 41% to 45%.
 As we roll out our ongoing WIL cohorts, we expect to increase this number continuously.

 During the program, participants attend 90-minute sessions together and one-on-one coaching appointments with an executive coach.
-The women also interact and engage in conversations on a dedicated Slack channel for their group.
+The women also interact and converse on a dedicated Slack channel for their group.
 The women tackle topics like career development, managing up, critical conversations, and strategic thinking and prioritization during all of these events.

 Additionally, participants can access a 360 dashboard via our partnership with FranklinCovey, which gives participants access to individual skill assessments and resources.